-From trying the world-renowned microbrewery scene to finding the best beaches and tacos, these are the best things to do in San Diego at least once.
+From trying the world-renowned microbrewery scene to finding the best beaches and tacos, these are the best things to do in San Diego, CA at least once.

-San Diaaago, Ron Burgandy’s place of work and considered to be the sunniest place in America – okay I made that last one up, but it’s still a remarkable place, and very sunny.
+San Diaaago, Ron Burgandy’s place of work and considered to be the sunniest place in America – okay I made that last one up, but it’s still a remarkable place and super sunny.

-Plus, there are a ton of things to do in San Diego.
-Seriously, you will never be bored no matter how many times you visit.
+Plus, there are tons of things to do in San Diego.
+Seriously, there’s a reason why it’s one of the most popular cities in California – you will never be bored no matter how many times you visit.

-From tourist attractions, to unique local experiences, the best tacos, and where to indulge in the microbrewery scene, these are my top 101 things to do in San Diego!
+From top San Diego attractions, to unique local experiences, the best tacos, and where to indulge in the microbrewery scene, these are my top 101 things to do in San Diego!

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.